jfenske89/go-service/README.md

 # go-service

-Generic structure for Go services
+Generic structure for Go services with graceful shutdown handling.